DrLex0/quake-frogbots/waypoint/README.md

      * 24 `item_shells`
    - To help with avoiding overlapping goals, the `,` key cycles between items that share the same goal number, when an item with assigned goal is active.
 Otherwise it prints the lowest unused goal number.
    - It is possible and valid to assign _no goal at all_ to items.
 This will _not_ make the bot totally ignore them and it may still pick them up when nearby, but it will generally not do any effort to reach the items.
 This is useful if for instance chasing a particular Quad or invisibility is too risky and makes the bot an easy target.
+   - If need be, the desire for goals G1 and G2 _can_ be adjusted, see the Advanced section.

 5. Go to another zone and repeat steps 1 to 5.